By TIM FAULKNER/ecoRI News staff

 Invenergy said Friday that it has reluctantly decided to add a costlier cooling system to the fossil-fuel Clear River Energy Center after it ran into resistance from Burrillville water boards for access to local water.
 The new system cleans and recycles water through an onsite filter system.
 As a result, the power plant’s daily water need dropped from about 200,000 gallons per day to about 20,000, according to Invenergy.

 Water woes forced Invenergy to seek a 90-day extension in October on its application for the power plant.
-That application now sits before the state Energy Facilities Siting Board (EFSB).
+That application now sits before the state Energy Facility Siting Board (EFSB).
 Invenergy has until Jan.
 11 to name its water supplier.
 A meeting has yet to be scheduled with the EFSB to name that source.

 "Invenergy has been asked by the EFSB to identify a backup water source, and we are working with the Town of Johnston to potentially serve that function," Invenergy spokeswoman Meaghan Wims wrote in a Jan.
 10 e-mail to ecoRI News.